PolyhedraZK/nbnet/README.md

 # nb ddev start -I
 ```

-If there are still nodes with this problem:
+If some nodes always fail, try this:
 ```shell
 # run it a few more times and it will finally clean up all failed nodes
 # NOTE: the `-R` option will cause the failed node ports to be reallocated!